 NCHFA will accept IRS Tax Transcripts or valid, signed tax returns for the prior three (3) years as required by our program guidelines.
-Under the program, all borrower(s) and/or titleholders must have filed their current year federal tax returns no later than February 15th.
+Under the program, all borrower(s) and/or titleholders must have filed their current year federal tax returns no later than April 15th.

-- 4) The customer should sign and provide NCHFA Form-018 (Income Tax Affidavit) for any year indicating a missing tax return. - 5) For borrowers/mortgagors who are required to sign the Income Tax Affidavit (Form-018) or who mark item #7 on Form-016 stating they have not filed taxes for a certain year(s), lenders are required to provide a borrower(s) Letter of Explanation (LoX) stating reason for non-filing. - 6) A Tax Summary transcript is not acceptable in any circumstance.
+- 4) The customer should sign and provide NCHFA Form-018 (Income Tax Affidavit) for any year indicating a missing tax return. - 5) For borrowers/mortgagors who are required to sign the Income Tax Affidavit (Form-018) or who mark item #7 on Form-016 stating they have not filed taxes for a certain year(s), lenders are required to provide a borrower(s) Letter of Explanation (LoX) stating reason for non-filing.
+The reason for non-filing must meet IRS legal definitions for non-filing. - 6) A Tax Summary transcript is not acceptable in any circumstance.